 Primary-Junior

-Candidates in the Primary-Junior program option do not need teaching subjects.
 At the end of first year, BAH and BSCH candidates are able to choose any major/minor that is offered within their Bachelor of Arts or Science program.
 BMus and BFAH candidates already have a specialized degree plan when they enter first year.

 Intermediate-Senior